 Tell me about Chi-Nations Youth Council.
 What are the programs or campaigns that people should know about?

 The Not Your Mascot work is probably what we’ve been doing the longest.
 We also wanted our youth to get connected to place, so it started with just teaching them about different plants, and then as we moved on over the years, we started talking about getting physical land, which is how we got the First Nations Garden eventually.
-It took like two and a half years trying to get access to the garden and convincing the city that we can steward it and take care of it properly.
-The city didn’t open it up to us to buy, because they wanted to turn it into workforce housing.
-The city said they’ll give access to a garden somewhere in the city, but that it would be under a lease with NeighborSpace, which is an organization that buys up city land to create open green space.
-So right now NeighborSpace has the lease for the land, but it’s still city owned.
+It took like two and a half years trying to get access to the garden and convincing the City that we can steward it and take care of it properly.
+The City didn’t open it up to us to buy, because they wanted to turn it into workforce housing.
+The City said they’ll give [us] access to a garden somewhere in the city, but that it would be under a lease with NeighborSpace, which is an organization that buys up city land to create open green space.
+So right now NeighborSpace has the lease for the land, but it’s still City owned.
 NeighborSpace is really hands off, they let the neighborhood or the people who are taking care of it actually make the calls and to do whatever we want, almost.

 Are members part of a nation or tribe or are you open to anyone who identifies as Native American?